SARK

-The SARK (Search and Rescue Knife) or NSAR (Navy Search and Rescue) is a folding knife designed by knifemaker Ernest Emerson for use as a search and rescue knife by the US military.
+The SARK (lit.
+'Search and Rescue Knife') or NSAR (lit.
+'Navy Search and Rescue') is a folding knife designed by knifemaker Ernest Emerson for use as a search and rescue knife by the US military.

 History

 After a helicopter crash in 1999, which resulted in the deaths of six marines and one sailor, the United States Navy performed an assessment of its equipment and decided, among other things, that it needed a new search and rescue knife.

 The KA-BAR knives issued to the Special Boat Units (SBUs) had catastrophically failed to cut the marines free from their webbing.

 The Navy went to Emerson Knives, Inc., whose owner, Ernest Emerson, designed and fabricated a working prototype within 24 hours.

 The Navy found that the knife met its needs, and the model was dubbed the "SARK" (Search and Rescue Knife).

 Design

 The SARK is a folding knife with a wharncliffe-style hawkbill blade and blunt tip designed so that a rescuer could cut trapped victims free without stabbing them.

 The SARK, PSARK, and NSAR, like all of Emerson's knives, are made in the US.

 All three models have a wharncliffe shaped chisel-ground blade that is 3.5 in long and hardened to a Rockwell hardness of 57-59 RC.

 The handle is 4.7 in long, making the knife 8.2 in in length when opened.

 The blade steel is Crucible's 154CM and is 0.125 in thick.
 The butt-end of the knife is square-shaped and has a hole for tying a lanyard.

 Some models are made with partially serrated blades to aid in the cutting of seatbelts or webbing.

 The handle of the SARK is made of two titanium liners utilizing a Walker linerlock and a double detent as the locking mechanism.
 Titanium is used due to its exceptional strength-to-weight ratio and corrosion resistance.

 The handle's scales are made from black G-10 fiberglass, although models were made for a few years using green G-10.
 A pocket clip held in place by three screws allows the knife to be clipped to a pocket, web-gear or MOLLE.

 Each model is equipped with Emerson's Wave opening mechanism, a small hook on the spine of the blade designed to catch the edge of a user's pocket, opening the blade as the knife is drawn.